Code-Institute-Submissions/exploregothenburg/README.md

     - In this page user get the map of location just by selecting the location.

 - contact Page
-    - In the page user can contact to owner for more information.
+    - In this page user can contact to owner for more information.

 ### Future Features
   - A page where all the details of hotels and their rates and booking details.